The world needs your book.

 stylistic editing and copy editing

-Once you're satisfied with the overall story or structure of your book, you're ready for a much more detailed edit, to go through your manuscript line by line, both to make sure your word choice and sentence structure really sing (stylistic editing), and to address issues of spelling, grammar, punctuation, consistency, and other mechanics (copy editing).
-For efficiency and to keep costs down, I typically recommend doing these as a single step, but I'm also happy to quote on them separately.
+Once you’re satisfied with the overall story or structure of your book, you’re ready for a much more detailed edit, to go through your manuscript line by line, both to make sure your word choice and sentence structure really sing (stylistic editing), and to address issues of spelling, grammar, punctuation, consistency, and other mechanics (copy editing).
+For efficiency and to keep costs down, I typically recommended doing these as a single step, but they could also be done separately.

 t.png